huzj206/cvpr4u/README.md

 ## How to use in Google Colabration

-- **Tips: Don't forget use GPU mode**
+- **Tips: Don't forget use GPU mode at first**

-Please check the following Jupyter Notebook for details.
+Open the following file in any text editor and copy&paste the executable code blocks in your Google Colab.

+or

+Open the following file in your Google Colab and run it.

 ```
  cvpr4u_colab.ipynb
 ```